宗非促延 This truth is beyond time and space

 You went to sleep and you dreamt that you were borne into a little infant body and you went through one year, two years, three years, into youth, middle age and old age, all the way up to ninety years.
 It took ninety years to get up to that old body.
 It was a long, long time, right?
 Ninety years?
 Until you woke up and then realized it was a dream and it might have taken a second or two.
 The dream lasted a few seconds and in that time you went through a ninety-year period!
 And it seemed like ninety years while you were in the dream.
 It wasn’t until you woke up that you realized it was only a few seconds.
 Some day you’ll see that creation is instantaneous, with the mental concept of time in it.
 (1993, p.
 84)

-Levenson, Lester.
+Levenson, Lester (1993).
 Keys to the Ultimate Freedom: Thoughts and Talks on Personal Transformation.
-Sedona Institute, 1993.
+Phoenix, Arizona: Sedona Institute.